adetokunbo/challengehub.app/_paragraphs/en/docs/getting-your-account-ready/04-finding-your-github-id.md

 position: 4
 ---

-We will need your GitHub username to make it so that you can log in to ChallengeHub.
+We will need your GitHub username to enable you to log in to ChallengeHub.

 #### How to find your GitHub username